kubernetes/kubernetes/docs/user-guide/services.md

 Applications can still use a self-registration pattern and adapters for other discovery systems could easily be built upon this API.

-## External services
+## Publishing services - service types

-For some parts of your application (e.g. frontends) you may want to expose a Service onto an external (outside of your cluster, maybe public internet) IP address.
-Kubernetes supports two ways of doing this: `NodePort`s and `LoadBalancer`s.
+For some parts of your application (e.g. frontends) you may want to expose a Service onto an external (outside of your cluster, maybe public internet) IP address, other services should be visible only from inside of the cluster.

+Kubernetes `ServiceTypes` allow you to specify what kind of service you want.
+The default and base type is `ClusterIP`, which exposes a service to connection from inside the cluster. `NodePort` and `LoadBalancer` are two types that expose services to external trafic.

-Every `Service` has a `type` field which defines how the `Service` can be accessed.
-Valid values for this field are:
+Valid values for the `ServiceType` field are:

-   * `ClusterIP`: use a cluster-internal IP only - this is the default and is discussed above
+   * `ClusterIP`: use a cluster-internal IP only - this is the default and is discussed above.
+Choosing this value means that you want this service to be reachable only from inside of the cluster.
-   * `NodePort`: use a cluster IP, but also expose the service on a port on each node of the cluster (the same port on each node)
+   * `NodePort`: on top of having a cluster-internal IP, expose the service on a port on each node of the cluster (the same port on each node).
+You'll be able to contact the service on any `<NodeIP>:NodePort` address.
-   * `LoadBalancer`: use a ClusterIP and a NodePort, but also ask the cloud provider for a load balancer which forwards to the `Service`
+   * `LoadBalancer`: on top of having a cluster-internal IP and exposing service on a NodePort also, ask the cloud provider for a load balancer which forwards to the `Service` exposed as a `<NodeIP>:NodePort` for each Node.

 Note that while `NodePort`s can be TCP or UDP, `LoadBalancer`s only support TCP as of Kubernetes 1.0.